Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-While walking along the Promenade, with the sea breeze whipping your face, stop for food or drinks at one of many local bars and restaurants.
+While walking along the Promenade, with the sea breeze whipping your face, stop for food or drinks at one of many local bars and restaurants and enjoy typical dishes of the French Riviera.
 If you're tired of walking, there are seats to take a break and enjoy people watching.
 Some parts of the Promenade des Anglais enjoy a cooling water mist: perfect in summer!

 Of course, after all that walking and exercise, why not use the opportunity to step onto the beach for a bit of sunbathing or for a dip in the Mediterranean Sea?

 To feed your inner artist, take a day trip from Nice to Saint-Paul-de-Vence, with its stunning views cascading down to the coastal areas of Provence to the Côte d'Azur.

 It's no wonder the village was a magnet to so many famous artists – Chagall, Picasso, Matisse, Braque, Modigliani, Miró... all fell in love with the village and left behind a bit of themselves, from artworks with which they paid their bills at establishments like the Colombe d'Or to much-loved public sculptures that dot the town.
 Marc Chagall is even buried here.